markgatland/py8080/README.md

 ![Screenshot](https://i.imgur.com/OBVL5ez.png "Screenshot")

-py8080, upgraded to include a resizable window and TV/Midway colours for Space Invaders.
-I've also implemented the remaining CPU instructions, so it now passes the CPUDIAG.asm test.
+py8080, upgraded to include a resizable window, audio, and TV/Midway colours for Space Invaders.
+I've also implemented the remaining CPU instructions, so it passes the CPUDIAG.asm test.

 ## Usage